 Each type of employment arrangement comes with its own set of benefits and drawbacks, but it is essential to document agreements in writing.

-A full-time employment contract is one of the most common types of employment agreements.
-It typically involves a fixed number of working hours per week, usually 40 hours, and provides employees with consistent income and benefits.
+A full time employment contract is one of the most common agreements.
+It usually sets fixed working hours, typically 40 hours per week, and provides stable income and benefits.

-This contract outlines the employee’s role, responsibilities, and the terms of their employment, including salary, working hours, and any applicable benefits such as health insurance, paid time off, and retirement plans.
-Full-time employment contracts offer stability for both the employer and the employee, ensuring clear expectations and long-term engagement.
+In addition, this contract clearly defines the employeeโs role, responsibilities, salary, working hours, and benefits such as health insurance and paid leave.
+Therefore, it creates stability for both the employer and the employee while ensuring clear expectations and long-term commitment.

 3. Casual employment contract